dutchwavepower/dutchwavepower.github.io/content/_index.md

     subtitle: 'Become an investor, ambassador or teammember'
     texture: texture_underwater
     title: '"Support this new wave of power generation!"'
-  - component: partner-logo-banner # You can keep this, but it's not used for the path
-    name: partner-banner
-    bg_color: baby-blue-eyes
-    poppy_type: poppy-banner # This is the key: it's the subfolder name
-    poppy_variant: partner-logo-banner # This is the filename
   - bg_color: white
     bg_image: none
     buttons: []